xieqing/avl-tree/README.md

 **Removing**

 ```
-replace the subject node or the replacement node with its child (which may be NIL)
+Replace the subject node or the replacement node with its child (which may be NIL)

             parent
               |                        parent